Recent Developments and Perspectives in Variational Quantum Eigensolvers for Molecular Electronic Structure: Methods, Tradeoffs, and Benchmarking: Excited-state methods

-An excited-state quantum algorithm that combines a spin-restricted ansatz with the VQE under automatically-adjusted constraints to improve accuracy and numerical stability on NISQ devices is developed by Gocho et al.\cite{gocho2023excited} The VQE/AC method improves upon the variational quantum deflation (VQD) approach by eliminating the need to predefine constraint weights ($\beta$ parameters) and instead employs the COBYLA optimization algorithm to automatically enforce orthogonality to lower states.
-This adaptive constraint handling enables smooth potential energy surfaces (PESs) without manual tuning of hyperparameters.
+The appeal of VQD is that it extends the familiar VQE optimization framework in a conceptually direct way: each state is still obtained variationally, but overlap penalties discourage collapse back to lower states.
+VQD maintains the same qubit requirements as VQE and typically doubles the circuit depth due to overlap estimation.
+A primary challenge of VQD is sequential error mitigation.
+Errors in lower states can propagate upward, and the quality of the result depends on choosing penalty weights large enough to enforce orthogonality without making optimization unstable.
+VQD is therefore most attractive when only a few low-lying states are needed and when one is willing to optimize them one at a time.

-To enhance accuracy and mitigate spin contamination, the authors introduced a spin-restricted ansatz that constructs trial wave functions strictly within the subspace of a given spin multiplicity (e.g., singlet), leading to shorter circuits and fewer variational parameters than heuristic ansatz.
-The approach was benchmarked for ethylene and phenol blue at their Franck–Condon (FC) and conical intersection (CI) geometries using CASSCF-level simulations.
-The method reproduced ground and excited-state energies with errors below 0.5 kcal mol$^{-1}$ on noisy simulators and within 2 kcal mol$^{-1}$ on IBM's \textit{ibm\_kawasaki} device.
+Gocho et al. developed an excited-state quantum algorithm that combines VQE with automatically-adjusted constraints (VQE/AC) and a spin-restricted ansatz to improve accuracy and numerical stability on NISQ devices.\cite{gocho2023excited} The VQE/AC method addresses one of the main practical weaknesses of the VQD approach by eliminating the need to predefine constraint weights ($\beta$ parameters) and instead employing the COBYLA optimization algorithm to automatically enforce orthogonality to lower states.
+This adaptive constraint handling enables smooth potential energy surfaces (PESs) without manual tuning of hyperparameters for every molecular geometry.